Baccarat Basics: The Complete Beginner's Guide

 Get the Blackjack Strategy Card

-Professional baccarat player who won $32M+ and got banned from 150+ casinos.
+Professional baccarat player who says he won $32M+ and got banned from 150+ casinos.
+This is an unofficial fan write-up based on his public interviews.
 Read his full story.